7 Reasons Your Indoor Aloe Vera Smells Terrible

 Insects

 An insect infestation can lead to your plant smelling awful.
 Sucking insects such as aphids can cause the plant to develop mushy spots or mold on the leaves.
-These insects produce honeydew that adherence to the plant.
+These insects produce honeydew that sticks to the plant.
 If the honeydew sits on the leaves in the right conditions, it can create moldy spots.

-Once you have treated the plant and there are no signs of infestation, you can place the plant back in its original location.
+Once you have treated the plant and there are no signs of infestation, place the plant back in its original location.
 Plants that are stressed or weak are more susceptible to insect infestations.
 Provide ideal growing conditions to keep insects at bay.